-In pursuing economic growth for the city, the Council expects development proposals to incorporate 'clean growth' principles to protect and enhance the natural environment and mitigate and adapt to the effects of climate change.
+In pursuing economic growth for the city, the council expects development proposals to incorporate "clean growth" principles to protect and enhance the natural environment and mitigate and adapt to the effects of climate change.

-Mitigation Adaptation Support and encourage carbon emission reductions through: Increase resilience through: Promoting increased commercial energy efficiency and usage reduction Promoting lower carbon fuel and onsite renewable energy sources Use of our regulatory and permitting powers to support local green growth Promoting a more sustainable tourism industry Identifying training requirements and opportunities to enhance skills, knowledge, and the local supply chain in our community to match net zero carbon ambitions Understanding the climate change risks and any opportunities to our businesses and economy Building resilience into our businesses and economy Identifying training opportunities to enhance skills and knowledge in our community to match climate resilience ambitions
+- Promoting increased commercial energy efficiency and usage reduction. - Promoting lower carbon fuel and onsite renewable energy sources. - Use of our regulatory and permitting powers to support local green growth. - Promoting a more sustainable tourism industry. - Identifying training requirements and opportunities to enhance skills, knowledge, and the local supply chain in our community to match net zero carbon ambitions. - Providing relevant infrastructure at Portsmouth International Port and other council owned maritime facilities to enable the decarbonisation of shipping.

+- Understanding the climate change risks and any opportunities to our businesses and economy. - Building resilience into our businesses and economy. - Identifying training opportunities to enhance skills and knowledge in our community to match climate resilience ambitions.

-3.2.4 Waste and Consumption
+3.2.4 Waste and consumption